Eamonn Doherty: Inter-county

 He made a late substitute appearance in the 2019 Ulster Senior Football Championship quarter-final victory over Fermanagh, though he did not feature in the semi-final victory over Tyrone or in the final against Cavan, which Donegal won.
 Then, with Neil McGee injured, Doherty came in from the start in Donegal's 2019 All-Ireland Senior Football Championship quarter-final meeting with Kerry at Croke Park.

 Personal life

 Doherty is from Letterkenny.
 He took up a position as a secondary school teacher in Buncrana, having completed his degree at Dublin City University (DCU) in 2013.
 In his first year as a qualified teacher one of his students was Darach O'Connor, who started the 2014 All-Ireland Senior Football Championship Final.

 Doherty's brother Niall, an accountant, has served as treasurer of the St Eunan's club.

-As of June 2020, Doherty lives in Letterkenny.
+As of June 2020, Doherty was living in Letterkenny.